thesnups/ts-annotations/README.md

 # ts-annotations
 [![Build Status](https://travis-ci.org/gejustin/ts-annotations.svg?branch=master)](https://travis-ci.org/gejustin/ts-annotations)

-Library for mapping JSON into instances of TypeScript classes.
+Library for mapping anonymous JS objects into instances of TypeScript classes.
 Inspired by [Jackson Annotations](https://github.com/FasterXML/jackson-annotations).
 Implementation details have diverged quite a bit from what Jackson offers, but hopefully if you're familiar with it, this will be useful to you in a JavaScript context.

 **Notes:**
   1. This documentation is currently under development.